Welcome to the Ephrata High School Marching Unit

 Volunteering

--Fundraisers, Chicken BBQ & Band Bucks
+-Fundraisers: Chicken BBQ & Band Bucks

 -Meal Setup & Cleanup Prior to Home Football Games